react-native-google-signin/google-signin/docs/CONTRIBUTING.md

 ### Finalize

-- from the root of the repo run `yarn prettier:write` to prettify the JS files
+- From the root of the repo run `yarn prettier:write` to prettify the JS files.
-- open a PR with your changes! :tada:
+- Open a PR with your changes! :tada: